al-jwarizmi/classy-text/README.md

 The repo contains notebooks addressing:
 - text processing
-- word embedding training and pretrained word embeddings (GLOVE, etc) use
+- word embedding training and pretrained word embeddings (GLOVE, etc)
 - tfidf preprocessing
 - classifiers: logit, lstm and bidirectional lstm (bilstm) with and without attention, feed forward networks (ffn), convolutional networks (cnn) and ensemble of these